 Creating a workflow that shows who is responsible for what roles with respect to a third-party vendor and what parts of the system they have access to, can help you determine your risks and any vulnerability.
 When you know which parts of your system are vulnerable, you can work towards plugging the gap and protecting yourself.
 An important part of this is establishing what your vendor’s security policies and controls are and how they are making sure your data stays safe.
 They also need to be complying with FISMA and other government regulations, so you need to make sure that they are up to date and of an acceptable standard.

-Automated tools can go a long way in helping to manage vendor risk and ensuring compliance, and there are many available if you are not able to develop your own.
-The Shared Assessments Organization and ISACA both have tools that provide the best practices for just this situation so that you can take control of your third-party risk as do software companies specializing in governance, risk and compliance solutions.
+Automated tools can go a long way in helping to manage vendor risk and ensure compliance, and there are many available if you are not able to develop your own.
+The Shared Assessments Organization and ISACA both have tools that provide the best practices for just this situation so that you can take control of your third-party risk as do software companies specializing in governance, risk, and compliance solutions.

 The benefits are easy to see as they can check vendor IT security protocols and establish third-party risk management so that you can manage your processes and policies more accurately.
-It is possible to risk assess your third-party vendors manually, but as more and more vendors are being utilized by small businesses and government departments, why waste the time when automated tools can carry out the work more accurately and faster than by hand.
+It is possible to risk assess your third-party vendors manually, but as more and more vendors are being utilized by small businesses and government departments, why waste time when automated tools can carry out the work more accurately and faster than by hand?

 Security should never be compromised, and that includes both your internal procedures and those carried out by third-party vendors.
-The buck will always stop with you, so to prevent cybercrime being the downfall of your department you should make sure you monitor your vendors to ensure that their security measures are good enough to protect both you, your employees and customers.
+The buck will always stop with you, so to prevent cybercrime from being the downfall of your department you should make sure you monitor your vendors to ensure that their security measures are good enough to protect both you, your employees, and customers.